Frequent failures in co-ordinating care for patients with long-term health issues

 In addition, we asked for your views on HSSIB's investigation criteria.
 The criteria is designed to allow assessment across the available evidence, extent of risk and potential for improving care provision.
 It sets out the criteria and principles for HSSIB investigations.

 Thank you to those who took part in this consultation.
-The outcome of the consultation will be published later in the year.

 Read more